 \subsubsection{Data}

-The data used in our experiments corresponds to $46,544$ referrals (i.e. calls) received by Allegheny County between 2010 and 2014.
-This subset includes the first call associated to each child in this period of time, during which no risk assessment model was deployed.
-Over 800 variables are available, including information regarding demographics, behavioral health, and past interactions with county prison and public welfare for all adults and children associated to a referral.
+The data used in our experiments correspond to $46,544$ calls received by Allegheny County between 2010 and 2014.
+This subset includes the first call associated with each child in this period of time, during which no risk assessment model was deployed.
+Call workers had access to the information communicated in the call, as well as direct access to the multi-system administrative data, including demographics, child welfare involvement, criminal history, and other information related to the children and adults associated with a call.
+These multi-administrative data were used by the county as covariates, $X$, to train deployed systems, and we also used them as covariates in our experiments.
+The data contain over 800 variables, including information regarding demographics, behavioral health, and past interactions with county prison and public welfare for all adults and children associated with a call.
 A detailed explanation of the Allegheny County Department of Human Services Data Warehouse and its use for predictive modeling can be found on the county's website~\citep{allegheny}.

-The observed label, $Y$, records whether out-of-home placement is observed in the 730 days following a call.
-In addition to this outcome, there are other outcomes of interest that are recorded but never observed by the model, either as covariates or as target labels. $Y_{sub}$ records if the social worker who visits the home deems the claims communicated in the call to be substantiated, and $Y_{serv}$ records if services are offered to the family as a result of the investigation.
-All these outcomes may only be observed if the call is screened in for investigation, meaning that there is a selective labels problem.